dishanique/Neighborhood-Map/README.md

 ## Description:

 This project is a neighborhood map displaying popular Private, Independent, and Quacker schools in Philadelphia, PA and surrounding areas.
 Deafult listings/markers are displayed based on the most well known private, independent, and quakers schools known in PA.
-Users have the ability to use a drawing tool to display specific schools in the area they desire in polygon shape.
-In addition, the user make search for more schools in the single search box with the ability to search using distance and transportation options.
-Furthermore, the user may show and hide default school listing/markers.

 ## Features: